 Name of the Organization

-    The Organization shall be named Federation of Integrated Conflict Management (FICM), a non-profit making Organization, incorporated as a not-for-profit company as per companies act 1956 in India.
+The Organization shall be named as “World Disputes Ecosystem- Federation of Integrated Conflict Management (FICM)”, a non-profit Organization, incorporated as a not-for-profit company as per the Companies’ act 1956 in India.

 Location of the Organization

 FICM is a global organization born in India with its global back office at W-122, 2nd Floor, Greater Kailash -II, New Delhi – 110048, India.
 The organization is structured around a regional council operating from more than 40 countries around the world.

 - To establish one global institutionalized mechanism of Dispute Resolution through innovation and collaboration.

 - To build the world’s largest cooperative – An ecosystem of dispute management that strengthens and supports ‘The Rule of Law’ through integrated inclusive innovation.
 We call it the World Disputes Ecosystem.

 - To create a robust network of highly skilled Dispute resolution professionals all across the world and bring them together on a single platform.

 The Organization shall not engage in the business of any kind which is ordinarily carried out for profit, and nothing in the Bylaws of the Organization (herein referred to as the Bylaws) shall authorize the Organization to do so.
 The Organization shall not enter into any transaction, carry on any activity or engage in any business solely for pecuniary purposes; and income received by the Organization shall be applied exclusively for the not-for-profit purposes of the Organization as set forth herein.
 No part of any income shall be utilized for the benefit of any private member or individual.